Slow Cooker Ikarian Stew is a delicious and hearty mixture of black-eyed peas, vegetables, and spices slowly cooked, and perfect for a chilly day.

 Do I Need to Soak the Black Eyed Peas?

 Yes, I like to soak the dried peas.
 It shortens the cooking time and helps with digestion.
-However, frozen black-eyed peas, found in most market freezer sections, eliminates that step.
+However, frozen black-eyed peas, found in most market freezer sections, eliminate that step.
 Instructions for quickly soaking the peas are in the recipe section below.

 Can I Make Slow Cooker Ikarian Stew with Canned Peas?